benandow/PrivacyPolicyAnalysis/README.md

 # Instructions

-* Place the plaintext privacy policies in /ext/plaintext\_policies
+* Place the plaintext privacy policies in /ext/plaintext\_policies.
+Note that if you need to process HTML privacy policies, I recommend running a preprocessing step before to convert the policies to plaintext (e.g., https://github.com/benandow/HtmlToPlaintext).

-* Insert data flows in /ext/data/flows.csv.
-Example file included from data used in paper.
+* Insert a CSV representing the data flows into /ext/data/flows.csv.
+An example file is included from the data used within paper (/ext/data/flows.csv).

 * Build the docker image: $ ./build.sh